Institute of Hazard, Risk and Resilience

 (1 November 2019)

-The Dartmouth-Durham Global Debate will showcase the future of cyber landscape and discuss how organisations and governments can implement best processes and structures to “ensure a coordinated cyber resilience strategy” across the organisation.
+Professor Julian Williams is attending The Dartmouth-Durham Global Debate which will showcase the future of cyber landscape and discuss how organisations and governments can implement best processes and structures to “ensure a coordinated cyber resilience strategy” across the organisation.

 You can learn more about debate and how to register tickets through this link.